docsforadobe/illustrator-scripting-guide/docs/jsobjref/Application.md

 **Description**

-Returns the full path to the application’s default document profile for the specified preset type.
+Returns the full path to the application's default document profile for the specified preset type.

 **Parameters**